 We use equilibrium initial models based on post-bounce cores from Obergaulinger et al. (2006b).
-We extract the radial profile of the gravitational potential along the equator of their model A1B3G3, and construct from that the density stratification within our shearing box solving the equation of hydrostatic equilibrium for a given rotation profile where Ω_0 and α{Ω} are constants.
+Several tens of milliseconds after the core bounce, the shock wave has reached distances of a few hundred kilometers, the post-shock region exhibiting a series of damped oscillations as the proto-neutron star relaxes into a nearly hydrostatic configuration.
+We extract the radial profile of the gravitational potential along the equator of their model A1B3G3, and construct from that the density stratification within our shearing box solving the equation of hydrostatic equilibrium for a given rotation profile where $\Omega_0$ and $\alpha{\Omega}$ are constants.
 The pressure is determined using the hybrid equation of state in the form